QuestPDF/QuestPDF-Documentation/api-reference.md

 ```

 ::: danger
 Please be careful!
 When the total height of the header and footer element is greater than the total page's height, there is not space enough for the content.
-In such a case, the layouting exception is thrown.
+In such a case, the layout exception is thrown.
 :::

 ![example](./images/api-reference/page-example.png =298x)